MP Estate Planning UK

 How are statements handled when there is more than one beneficiary?

-Trustees should provide a clear breakdown for each beneficiary showing amounts received and the tax treatment.
-Accurate allocation helps beneficiaries meet their personal reporting duties and avoids disputes.
+Trustees should provide a separate R185 certificate to each beneficiary showing their individual share — the gross income attributable to them, the tax paid on that share and the net amount received.
+Accurate allocation helps beneficiaries meet their personal reporting duties and avoids disputes between family members or between beneficiaries and HMRC.

 What ongoing duties do trustees have after payment and reporting?

-Trustees must keep records up to date, notify the Trust Registration Service of changes, provide regular statements to beneficiaries and review tax position annually.
-Ongoing attention prevents surprises and protects family assets.
+Trustees must keep records for at least six years, update the Trust Registration Service within 90 days of any changes, provide R185 certificates to beneficiaries for each distribution and review the trust’s tax position annually.
+Ongoing attention prevents surprises, ensures compliance and protects the family’s assets.
+Trustees should also diarise the ten-year anniversary for IHT periodic charge calculations.

 When does IHT reporting become necessary for trustees?

-What are periodic and exit charges for relevant property trusts?
+What are periodic and exit charges for discretionary trusts?

 How can we